tanzhouhu/tanzhouhu.github.io/_pages/about.md

   - /about.html
 ---

-I am Zhouhu Tan（谭周湖）, an undergraduate student majoring in Electronic Information Engineering at Sichuan University(SCU).
+I am Zhouhu Tan（谭周湖）, an undergraduate student majoring in Electronic and Information Engineering at Sichuan University(SCU).
-My research interests include Large Language Models, Graph Neural Networks, and AI for Science.
+My current research interests include Large Language Models, Graph Neural Networks, and AI for Science.
+I also maintain broad interests in reinforcement learning, computer vision, and embodied intelligence for future exploration.

 I am currently pursuing undergraduate research under the supervision of Wei Ju（琚玮）, Associate Professor(特聘副研究员) in the School of Artificial Intelligence, Sichuan University.